 Not all supplements are safe.
-Supplement manufacturers are not required to prove that their product is safe or that it works, and this should act as a red flag to athletes concerned about their health.
-Many of the supplements coming to Sport Integrity Australia’s attention contain different classes of prohibited substances with the most common being anabolic agents, peptide hormones and stimulants.
+Many of the supplements coming to our attention contain different classes of prohibited substances with the most common being anabolic agents, peptide hormones and stimulants.

-Such are the health concerns surrounding supplements; warnings, deaths and major health issues have been reported around the world:
+Following are some warnings, deaths and major health issues have been reported around the world:

-Athletes who value their sporting career get advice from the experts (like accredited Doctors, Nutritionists or Dietitians) about whether supplements are actually needed.
-The experts will often look at an athlete’s diet, lifestyle and training before considering the use of supplements.
+Get advice from experts like an accredited doctor, nutritionist or dietitian about whether you need to take supplements.
+The experts will often look at your diet, lifestyle and training before considering the use of supplements.

-In the following videos the Head of Sports Nutrition, Professor Louise Bourke and Chief Medical Officer Dr David Hughes from the Australian Institute of Sport talk about whether supplements in sport are necessary, and how changing your diet is often a better, and safer option.
+In the following videos the Chief Medical Officer Dr David Hughes and former Head of Sports Nutrition, Professor Louise Bourke from the Australian Institute of Sport talk about whether supplements in sport are necessary, and how changing your diet is often a better, and safer option.

-Sport Integrity Australia has developed a suite of resources to help promote the Food First message, including posters, flyers and postcards that can be distributed at sporting clubs.
-These include:
+We have developed a suite of resources to help promote the food first message, including posters, flyers and postcards that can be distributed at sporting clubs.